azuhayer/Ecommerce-Sales-Dashboard/README.md

 # E-commerce Sales Dashboard

 ### This project analyzes and visualizes online retail sales data to provide business insights through interactive dashboards.
-It is built using Python for data processing and exploration, while also using visual dashboards like Tableau.
+It is built using Python for data processing and exploration and Tableau for dashbaords.
 ---

 ## Dataset